 What is all the hype about lube?!

-Tissue quality weather it be the skin or the pelvic floor muscles themselves, can thin or become dry over time due to hormonal changes, aging, scar tissue, etc. When these tissues are not as "plump" or lubricated, any type of friction around the genitalia can become more sensitive leading to pain.
+Tissue quality whether it be the skin or the pelvic floor muscles themselves, can thin or become dry over time due to hormonal changes, aging, scar tissue, etc. When these tissues are not as "plump" or lubricated, any type of friction around the genitalia can become more sensitive leading to pain.
 Just like you use lotion for your arms, it is important to be consistent and utilize recommended/ prescribed vaginal moisturizers, hormones, etc to help overall tissue sensitivity.

 Why do I think it is just in my head?!

 The brain is the biggest sex organ!
 This is why being in the right head space or addressing mental health concerns with a mental health therapist may be indicated.